 Faith-based addiction treatment

 Faith-based addiction treatment doesn’t mean Bible summer camp.
 “Faith-based” means we believe long-term sobriety and relational health comes from intimacy with God, self, and others.
-Because we want to help men figure out who God is, we have created a safe environment for men to express doubt and explore questions of faith.
+Because we want to help men figure out who God is, we have created a safe environment to express doubt and explore questions of faith.

 The Role of Faith